 Avoiding washing too often and gently dab the affected area when drying

 Drinking plenty of fluids to avoid dehydrating, especially when receiving treatment

 If you receive a negative result this suggests that the symptoms that you’re having are less likely to be due to the genital herpes virus.
 However, it’s important to remember that the test can only pick up the virus if you have symptoms at the time and it’s less accurate if sores have already started to heal and dry up.

-You should practice safe sex to prevent STI’s like genital herpes.
-The best way to prevent STI’s is to use a condom every time you have vaginal, anal, or oral sex.
-Other methods of contraception like the pill don’t protect against STI’s, only pregnancy.
+You should practice safe sex to prevent STIs like genital herpes.
+The best way to prevent STIs is to use a condom every time you have vaginal, anal, or oral sex.
+Other methods of contraception like the pill don’t protect against STIs, they only prevent pregnancy.